alirezasaremi.com logo

 React

-Managing state has long been a challenge in React applications.
-Over the years we have seen dozens of libraries promising to simplify the problem.
+State management is an inseparable part of React.js and it has been a challenge in React applications.
+Over the years we have seen many libraries that they are promising to simplify the problem.
 As we approach 2025, state management is shifting again.
-In this article we explore why you might not need heavy solutions like Redux or Zustand anymore and what modern alternatives look like.
+In this article we explore why you might not need heavy solutions like Redux anymore and what modern alternatives look like.

 Table of Contents